sam0rr/cubemars_servo_can/readme.md

 ## Credits

-Based on the work by the [Umich NASA Big Idea Challenge Team](https://github.com/Umich-NASA-Big-Idea-Challenge/TMotorCANControl).
+Based on the work by the [neurobionics](https://github.com/neurobionics/TMotorCANControl) team.